 Can we all start to tell the truth about childbirth please?

 Each birth is different.
-Some are painful, some are intense, some are quiet, some are loud, some are violent, some are loving, some are emotional and some are life-changingly beautiful.
+Some are painful, some are intense, some are quiet, some are loud, some are loving, some are emotional and some are life-changingly beautiful.

 So today, 5 years on, after I felt my first contraction… I’m not going to reminisce and tell you that it’s easier to talk about.
 It’s not.
-Childbirth broke me.
+Childbirth was an earth shattering experience.
 But it also created a new person who has now been through THAT, and lived to tell the story.
 A new person who can share in absolute honesty about what it means to be a Mother and the struggles we all go through.

 I believe in women.
 I believe in love.
 I believe in supporting one another.
 I believe in creating and allowing space for us all to share our birth stories and for them all to be heard.
-Because every single one of them matter deeply to the next generation of women who are fighting for their place on this earth.
+Because every single one of them matter deeply.

 Much love to all the Mamas out there, and please know that your story matters and you don’t have to brush it off.
-It is who you are, and the only advice I can give you – is that acceptance is your key to moving forward.
+It will forever be a part of you, and the only advice I can give you – is that acceptance is your key to moving forward.